Metis

 Physical Characteristics

 The Metis physical characteristics reveal a world of remarkable dimensions and properties.
 The Metis radius measures 22 km, making it 289.6× smaller than Earth's size.
 The Metis mass of 1.00e+17 kg represents 59720000.0× smaller than Earth's mass, giving this world substantial gravitational influence.
-The Metis density of 1 g/cm³ (5.5× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.005 m/s² (1962.0× smaller than Earth's gravity) determines how objects behave on its surface.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+With a volume of 4.16e+5 km³, Metis occupies significant space in the Solar System.
+The Metis density of 3 g/cm³ (1.8× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.005 m/s² (1962.0× smaller than Earth's gravity) determines how objects behave on its surface.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Orbital Properties